You are here:

 Tips

-Tips are normally already included in restaurants as service fees and the waiter does not expect an additional tip – although they will of course like to take it.
+Tips are normally already included in restaurants as service fees and the waiter does not expect an additional tip, although they will of course like to take it.
 At the bars, usually one leaves the change.

 Tourist information

 Tourist information is not uniform in Italy and often very different in terms of quality.
-Nevertheless, one gets the most important information most of the times and to a nice questions, the Italians are likely to answer willingly even if they do not speak English.
+Nevertheless, one gets the most important information most of the times and to nice questions, the Italians are likely to answer willingly even if they do not speak English.

 Traffic